scify/Crowdsourcing-Platform/README.md

 ##Apache configuration:

-The following assumes that the website will be rendered under cpinng.dev url.
+The following assumes that the website will be rendered under dev.ecas url.
-You can edit the /etc/hosts/ file and add a record  ```127.0.0.1       cpinng.dev```
+You can edit the /etc/hosts/ file and add a record  ```127.0.0.1       dev.ecas```

 ```